 USDA Rural Repair and Rehabilitation Grant Qualifications

 All applicants must be U.S. citizens or legal permanent U.S. residents.
-In order to participate in the USDA Rural Development Loan and Grant program, homeowners must be at least 18 years of age to be eligible for the loan and 62 years of age to be eligible for the grant.
+To take part in the USDA Rural Development Loan and Grant program, homeowners must be at least 18 years of age to be eligible for the loan and 62 years of age to be eligible for the grant.
 For both the loan and the grant, applicants must live in rural areas of the country.
 Typically, a rural area is defined as having a population of less than 10,000 persons.
 For a state by state and county by county list of eligible areas, visit this page.

 USDA Rural Repair and Rehabilitation Grant Benefits and Limits